DopeySlime/IconSizer/README.md

 2. Specify the desired dimensions for the resized images.

-3. Click on the "Resize" button to initiate the resizing process.
+3. Select one of uploaded files wich you want to use as reference.

-4. Once the resizing is complete, click on the "Download ZIP" button to download a ZIP file containing the resized images.
+4. Click on the "Download" button to download a ZIP file containing the resized icons.

 ## License